Galser/tf-repo-mirror/README.md

     + Finding package URL : `2020/12/24 15:37:27 [DEBUG] Finding package URL for registry.terraform.io/cloudflare/cloudflare v2.14.0 on darwin_amd64 via network mirror https://tf-repo-mirror-1.guselietov.com/`
     + Downloading of the specific version meta-info : `2020/12/24 15:37:27 [DEBUG] GET https://tf-repo-mirror-1.guselietov.com/registry.terraform.io/cloudflare/cloudflare/2.14.0.json`
     + Verifying checksum and installing from that URL : `- Installed cloudflare/cloudflare v2.14.0 (verified checksum`
-- Return null (empty) value for the TF_CLI_CONFIG_FILE by executing : `export TF_CLI_CONFIG_FILE="" && unset TF_CLI_CONFIG_FILE`

 ## Clean-up

-Do not forget to destroy your infra after test in order to not waste money on resource by running `terrafrom destroy --auto-approve` from the roor of the repo clone.
+Do not forget to destroy your infra after test in order to not waste money on resources by running `terraform destroy --auto-approve` from the root of the repo clone.

+Example of destroy log can be found here :  [terraform_destroy.md](terraform_destroy.md)

 # Run logs